ronakdm/drago/README.md

 Finally, reproducing the `amazon` dataset requires fine-tuning a BERT model to produce frozen feature representations.
 This can be done by running through the entirety of the `download_amazon.ipynb` notebook.
 A preprocessed version already exists in the `data/amazon` folder.

-### Tutorial
+### Example

-After completing all of the above steps, see `tutorial.ipynb` for a walkthrough of the code structure and how to reproduce experimental results.
+After completing all of the above steps, see `example.ipynb` for a walkthrough of the code structure and how to reproduce experimental results.